dpakGit/DevOps_Traning/Terraform/04-Meta-Arguments/count/Type-4/README-2.md

-### This page copird from the Terraform documentation Github page so that i can see how writing styles are written
+### This page copied from the Terraform documentation Github page so that i can see how writing styles are written

  https://github.com/hashicorp/terraform/blob/main/website/docs/language/meta-arguments/count.mdx